 Upon becoming a public company, we will experience increases in certain general and administrative expenses to comply with the laws and regulations applicable to public companies.
 These laws and regulations include the provisions of the Sarbanes-Oxley Act of 2002 and the rules of the Securities and Exchange Commission and the Nasdaq Stock Market's National Market.
 To comply with the corporate governance and operating requirements of being a public company, we will incur increases in such items as personnel costs, professional services fees, fees for independent directors and the cost of directors and officers liability insurance.
 We believe that these costs will approximate \$1.8 million to \$2.5 million annually.
-As we continue to grow, we do not anticipate future revenue growth to continue at the same pace as historical results.

-In 2005, we were able to utilize net operating loss carryforwards from previous years to offset taxable income and income tax expense related to U.S. federal income taxes.
-These carryforwards have been reflected as a benefit in our 2005 tax provision and will reduce taxes payable in the future.
-Beginning in 2006, we expect our profits to be subject to U.S. federal income taxes at the statutory rates.
+In 2005, we are able to utilize net operating loss carryforwards from previous years to offset taxable income and income tax expense related to U.S. federal income taxes, assuming that we do not trigger a change in control provision in connection with the initial public offering.
+These carryforwards are estimated to be exhausted in 2006.
+In future years, we expect our profits to be subject to U.S. federal income taxes at the statutory rates.